FREQUENTLY ASKED QUESTIONS - FAQ

-Our physical address is 27026 N 156th St in Scottsdale AZ 85262.
-We are located in north Scottsdale at 156th St and Dynamite (Dynamite street name changes to Rio Verde).
-We are located about a half mile south on 156th St (dirt road) where you will then see a sign for our location and turn right.
+Our physical address is 27026 N. 156th Street in Scottsdale, Arizona.
+We are located in North Scottsdale at 156th Street and Dynamite (Dynamite street name changes to Rio Verde).
+We are located about a half-mile south on 156th Street (dirt road) where you will then see a sign for our location and turn right.
 Follow that road until you reach our parking lot.

 Tour registrations are required.
 We sell a limited amount of tickets per tour and may have to turn you away if we sell out.
 Please register for a tour online at https://www.southwestwildlife.org/visit-us/calendar.html or call us at 480-471-3621 if you experience any difficulties.

 Allow two hours for your tour experience.
 Our tours are walking tours and completely outdoors.
 You will see native southwest mammals varying from black bears and mountain lions to small foxes.
-All the wildlife along our tour route are non-releasable.
+All the wild animals along our tour route are non-releasable.
 The tour guides tell the stories of the animals that have found permanent sanctuary here at Southwest Wildlife Conservation Center.